 It's a stunning location for a family mountain walking experience with wide ranging views across to Ben Nevis and over Ardgour.
 Navigation quiet straightforward and, apart from the mid-section, walking is easy going even from the top of the track across to the summit.

 Out and back route that is quite steep in the middle section.
 While the track makes much of the route easy to follow, the rocky path down is loose in places.

-Park on the A861 on the south shores of Loch Eil at Blaich (NN 048 771) by a small woodland.
-Here you will not be obstructing the entrances to houses or worksites.
+Park on the A861 on the south shores of Loch Eil at Blaich (NN 048 771) at the east end of a small woodland.
+Park on the loch side of the road and you will not be obstructing the entrances to houses or worksites.

 Walk over the cattle grid and up the tarmac drive towards some trees and an old stone barn.
-This is where the track turns into a hard-packed gravel ‘road’.
+This is where the road turns into a hard-packed gravel track.

 From here there are a few cairns to follow in a west-south-westwards direction across two unmanned peaks (609m and 700m).
 Here it turns southwards and makes the final ascent (roughly 1:8) on easy terrain to the summit at 770m.
 There are no footpaths throughout this section save the occasional trace of footfall.
 The walking is easy and therefore suitable for a family mountain walking experience as long as everyone has suitable mountain boots with ankle support.

 The view across to the summit remained me of my time guiding and lecturing on Pen y Fan and Corn Dhu in the Brecon Beacons.
 Certainly the relative ease of terrain was comparable and the height only 100 meters less (but starting at sea level not 440 meters).
 It also had the bonus of no footpaths and very few visitors giving it a much more wilderness feel.